Tsffish/BedwarsKit/README.md

-# BedwarsKit
+# Introduction

-A Addon for BedwarsRel, let you keep your Kit in the game
+A Minecraft plugin, Added some features to BedwarsRel A Addon for BedwarsRel, let you keep your Kit in the game

+### Depend:
+- BedwarsRel
-Depend: BedwarsRel,ProtocolLib(5.1.0 or above)
+- ProtocolLib(5.1.0 or above)

 ## Functions:
 - Fix issues related to BedwarslRel